influxdata/docs-v2/content/v2.0/UI/visualization-types.md

     name: Visualization types
     weight: 1
 ---
-Chronograf's dashboard views support the following visualization types, which can be selected in the **Visualization Type** selection view of the [Data Explorer](/chronograf/latest/querying-data) .
+Chronograf's dashboard views support the following visualization types, which can be selected in the **Visualization Type** selection view of the <<link to data explorer article>>.

 [Visualization Type selector](/img/chronograf/chrono-viz-types-selector.png)